You configure the action that spamBlocker takes based on the spam category of each email message.

 - In the Internet headers text box, review the message header information.

-In the Internet headers text box, the spam score appears in this line:
+In the Internet headers text box, the spam score shows in this line:

 Spam Score in the Message Header

-Here is an example of how the spam score appears in the email message header:
+Here is an example of how the spam score shows in the email message header:

 0 — Clean